TERREMEMBER/znbase/docs/content/latest/develop/_index.md

         <div class="title">Learn app development</div>
       </div>
       <div class="body">
-        Learn how to build cloud services and applications on YugabyteDB.
+        Learn how to build cloud services and applications on ZNbaseDB.
       </div>
     </a>
   </div>